Dr. Jeffrey A. Grigg Memorial Teaching Fellow Scholarship

 - At least one full summer as a Teaching Fellow at Breakthrough San Francisco

-- Track record of exceptional commitment to their students
+- Track record of exceptional commitment to your students

 - Committed to a career in education on behalf of students with limited educational opportunities

-- Plans to enroll in a master’s program in education, teacher residency, or other teacher preparation program during the 2021-22 school year
+- Plan to enroll in a master’s program in education, teacher residency, or other teacher preparation program, or to continue in a multi-year program, during the 2024-25 school year

 - Demonstrated financial need